anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 This server is not the leader for that topic-partition.
 </code></pre>

-While, there were two types of consumers facing the lag
+On the customer front, there were two types of consumers facing the lag
 * Ones which auto-recovered after a while.
 * Ones the streams of which shut down and a recovery meant restarting the service.